WHU-USI3DV/LaneMapping/README.md

 $python test_gpu_0.py
 ```

+## ✏️ Project point cloud to the BEV image
+If you want to follow the BEV generation pipeline (preprocessing) of the artical, please refer [Las2BEV](https://github.com/MIXIAOXIN/Las2BEV)

 ## ✏️ Merge local lane map to the global map

 Firstly, convert the predicted lanes on BEV to the LiDAR coordinate system.